mhdominguez/LSFMProcessing/README.md

 Then, use `Plugins->Macros->Change LSFM Processing Settings` to adjust user settings, including filter parameters and deconvolution block size.<br>
 <br><br>
 ## BigStitcher dataset copy view transformations (dataset_folder_copy_view_transformations.pl)
- this script opens the BigStitcher dataset.xml in the working directory, and for each timepoint assuming two view setups per angle, finds the view setup with the most number of transforms for each angle (i.e. the angle used to register that view), and copies them to the other view so that view is now registered
+ this script opens the BigStitcher dataset.xml in the working directory, and for each timepoint assuming two view setups per angle, finds the view setup with the most number of transforms for each angle (i.e. the angle used to register that view), and copies them to the other view so that view is now registered.<br>
  usage: `perl dataset_folder_copy_view_transformations.pl`
 <br><br>
 ## BigDataViewer dataset format conversion scripts